 By applying a castor oil pack to your abdomen, you increase circulation in the lymphatic and circulatory systems and also increase lymphocytes — white blood cells that eliminate disease-causing toxins from the body.
 Many holistic practitioners believe a buildup of toxins plays an important role in fibroid development.

-Castor oil also contains anti-inflammatory ricinoleic acid.
-While there hasn’t been any scientific research to date that directly studies the impact of castor oil packs on uterine fibroids, it makes sense why castor oil packs could be helpful.
-A 2011 study did show that castor oil packs can help detoxification for by decreasing symptoms of constipation.
+Castor oil contains an anti-inflammatory compound called ricinoleic acid.
+While there hasn’t been any scientific research to date that directly studies the impact of castor oil packs on uterine fibroids, it makes sense that castor oil packs could be helpful.
+A 2011 study did show that castor oil packs can help improve detoxification and decrease symptoms associated with constipation.
 (7)

 7. Avoid Exposure to Environmental Toxins